Bus Vannin: Routes

 A wide range of routes are operated by Bus Vannin.
 Many of them are operated on a regular daily timetable, such as routes from Douglas to the other towns on the island and also local services around Douglas and Onchan.
 There are some routes however which are operated less frequently on certain days of the week to smaller villages around the island.

 Late night bus services were introduced to the island in September 2009 and are known as Hullad Oie, Manx for "night owl".
 The three routes (N1, N3, N5) depart Lord Street in the capital of Douglas on Fri and Sat nights at 00:15 and 01:15 serving the towns of Port St Mary, Ramsey and Peel.
 The single fare on a Hullad Oie Night Owl service is double the normal adult fare for the journey undertaken (e.g. the normal Douglas to Peel fare per person is £2.70, whereas the fare on Hullad Oie is £5.40).
 These fare conditions apply to any journeys departing after midnight.
 Over the Christmas 2020 period the Hullad Oie Night Owl services operated Friday and Saturday evenings from 4 to 19 December departing from Douglas at the usual times.
 In March 2021 the services were paused for period during a COVID-19 lockdown.

 In 2022, service frequencies had to be reduced due to driver shortages.

-The most recent timetable change came into effect in April 2019.
+Most bus routes frequently have letters affixed to the main number to signify an alteration in the main route.
+For example, routes 1h, 21h, 22h and 25h are all variations of their original routes that terminate at Nobles Hospital.
+Private hire or school buses are reserved with numbers 30-99.